bryanpaget/aaw/docs/en/1-Experiments/Kubeflow.md

 ![Choose an Image](../images/customNotebook.PNG)

 Once the notebook is created, if the status is not ready in a few minutes, click on it's name to see the details page.
 Then the 'Events' tab allows you to know exactly what is happening.
-If necessary, reach out to the help channel on slack if the problem persists.
+If necessary, reach out on [Jira](https://jirab.statcan.ca/projects/BTIS/issues) if the problem persists.

 ## CPU and Memory

 At the time of writing (December 23, 2021) there are two types of computers in